oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 Specifically, the imidazole side chain of His148 donates a hydrogen bond to the chromophore's phenolate oxygen #addcite().
 This interaction aids in locking the chromophore into a planar conformation.
 These residues' rigid environment minimizes non-radiative decay pathways, contributing to GFP's high fluorescence quantum yield.
-=Upon chromophore excitation, His148 also helps facilitates proton movement @shinobu2010visualizing.
+Upon chromophore excitation, His148 also helps facilitates proton movement @shinobu2010visualizing.

 === Thr203

 Thr203 is located close to the chromophore within the $beta$-barrel structure.
 Its hydroxyl group can hydrogen bond with the anionic chromophore's phenolate oxygen in specific conformations.
-Mutating Thr203 to Ile or Val destabilizes the B-state and dramatically reduces its excitation peak, thus driving the grand-state equilibrium towards the A-state @kummer2000effects.
+Mutating Thr203 to Ile or Val destabilizes the B-state and dramatically reduces its excitation peak, thus driving the ground-state equilibrium towards the A-state @kummer2000effects.
 Yellow FP (YFP) is also derived from mutations by placing chemical groups that can $pi$--$pi$-stacking with the chromophore @zimmer2002green.
 Quenching of A\* emissions through an ESPT is still present in T203 mutants; however, T203I and T203V mutants are slower down while T203Y maintains wild-type speeds @jung2005photophysics.